jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: registerMenuItem(menu_function, enable_function, data, which_window, shortcut_string, {submenu_names, } menu_name_string)

-   If FontForge has a user interface this will add this menu item to FontForge's :ref:`Tool <tools>` menu, either in the font or the outline glyph view (or both).
+   If FontForge has a user interface this will add this menu item to FontForge's :ref:`Tool <toolsmenu.tools>` menu, either in the font or the outline glyph view (or both).

    .. object:: menu-function